 Western Journalism Correspondents have a unique opportunity.

-With more than 50,000 daily readers and one million page views a month, WCJ has experienced unprecedented growth.
-Technorati.com recently named us one of the top 100 political websites in America.
+With more than 100,000 daily readers and three million page views a month, WCJ has experienced unprecedented growth.
+Technorati.com recently named us one of the top 50 political websites in America.
+Also, Alexa now ranks us as the 28th largest conservative news site.
 If you believe like the great abolitionist Wendell Phillips when he said, “Eternal vigilance is the price of liberty”, and you want to write, you may have what it takes to be a Western Journalism correspondent.

 Our editors would love the opportunity to consider publishing your work.
 Our submission process requires a short biography, a brief explanation of your expertise and basic contact information.
 Please note that spelling and grammar will also be evaluated as part of the article selection process.
 So get started today and submit your first piece.
 Please keep your submission between 250 and 1000 words, or we will not consider it for publication.